 Want to get in touch?

 You can also learn more about my ideas on the most important technology & software concepts shaping history & modern business on my blog.
-I think a lot about what leadership for high-impact design and engineering teams looks like, complex software systems, and ethics in software development.
+I think a lot about what leadership for high-iwhompact design and engineering teams looks like, complex software systems, remote work among distributed teams, and software ethics.